Photo credit: Sharon Gaietto, M. Zimmerman, Jayne Hansen, Nancy Cantrell, Jennifer Stillerman

 Coach Uniform

-Coaches may be in full uniform or in a matching athletic gear (i.e. collared shirts with logo, dri-fit team shirts, etc.).
+Coaches may be in full uniform or in matching athletic gear (i.e. collared shirts with logo, dri-fit team shirts, etc.).
 No jeans or open-toed shoes.
 Coaches must wear BFA hat provided when on the field.

 Catcher’s Helmet